hpffly/pp-sdk/README.md

 APP_SECRET=

 # Please set this element to "TEST", if you do not have a specified pair of APP_KEY and APP_SECRET.
-# Otherwise, you merely want to run your application under TEST environment.
+# Otherwise, the element should be set to "PRODUCTION" if you decide to let your application to be published.
-MODEL=DEVELOPMENT
+MODEL=PRODUCTION
 ```

 ## 二、接入指南